 Year 6 used the website ‘Hour of Code’ as an introduction to coding.
 They scanned the QR code, which quickly opened the website and then chose a game to code with their partner.

 Information for Parents

 Online safety is taken very seriously by all staff and children at Queen Edith.
 Please see our E-Safety Policy on our Policies page.

-Taking place in the hall at Queen Emma Primary School on Monday 28th January 2019 at 7pm.
+Taking place in the hall at Queen Edith Primary School on Monday 28th January 2019 at 7pm.